bbvch/CPP_Booklet/ReadMe.md

-All examples tested and compiled with clang 3.9 and g++ 7.1 using https://godbolt.org/
+All examples tested and compiled with g++ 7.1 using https://godbolt.org/

 # Cmake
 The CMakeLists.txt file will genreate an executable for each *.cc file
 ## rebuilding the CMakeLists
-execute generate_cmakelists.sh in a bash shell to rebuild the cmakelist file
+execute generate_cmakelists.sh in a bash shell to rebuild the list of files to compile

 # Compiling: